SiddhaDhok/iot-fall-detection-wearable/README.md

 - **Standalone hardware** — doesn't depend on a phone being nearby or charged
 - **Multi-channel alerting** — a Telegram push notification (with sound) rather than a text message, designed to be hard to miss even if the recipient doesn't check texts often
 - **Purpose-built, not multi-purpose** — a dedicated safety device, not a fitness tracker with a fall-detection feature bolted on
-- **Wearable, permanent build** — soldered onto a compact perfboard and housed in an enclosure, not left on a breadboard
+- **Testing** — Prototyped and validated on a breadboard, with a permanent soldered build planned as the next step

 ## Features